Waszka22/pands-project/README.md

 ### Description about database
 The Iris Data set has 150 rows and 5 colums.
+The data has two dimension.
-No missing data in this dataset
+No missing data in this dataset.
-The first column represented sepal length, the second column represented sepal width, the third column represented petal length, and the fourth column represented petal width
+The first column represented sepal length, the second column represented sepal width, the third column represented petal length, and the fourth column represented petal width.
+The data was imported from csv file.

 ### Source